Nikitaras: Biography

 The date and place of Nikitaras' birth are disputed, but he is thought to have been born either in the village of Nedoussa (Νέδουσα) in the Peloponnesian province of Messenia or in Leontari in Arcadia circa 1784.
 He was a nephew of Theodoros Kolokotronis, the most important Greek military leader of the Revolution.
 Turkish authorities tried to capture him, as well as Kolokotronis, but he escaped and joined his uncle in the British-held Ionian Islands.

+In 1805, Nikitaras enlisted in the Greek Legion of the Septinsular Republic.
+Between August 1805 and January 1806, he participated in the Anglo-Russian invasion of Naples.
+Fighting alongside Russian troops he particularly distinguished themselves during the campaign.

 When the Greek war of Independence began, both returned to the mainland.
 He was with Kolokotronis, who commanded the Greek army at the Siege of Tripoli early in the war.
 When the commander and his men tried to escape the city, Nikitaras and his troops cut off the escape of the Turkish commander and his troops and slaughtered them.
-Nikitas achieved fame and his sobriquet "Turk-Eater" in the Battle of Dervenakia, where he is said to have used five swords: four broke from excessive use.
-During the civil war within the Revolution, he sided with his uncle against the faction around Alexander Mavrokordatos.
+Nikitaras achieved fame and his sobriquet "Turk-Eater" in the Battle of Dervenakia, where he is said to have used five swords: four broke from excessive use.
+During the civil war within the Revolution, he sided with his uncle against the faction around Alexandros Mavrokordatos.

 Nikitaras was a strong patriot, not corrupt like many of the leaders of the Revolution.
 When Ioannis Kolettis asked him to kill a rival, Odysseas Androutsos, in exchange for a government position, Nikitaras refused the offer and became angry with Kolettis.
 He also refused to take booty after battle, a normal practice of Balkan irregulars at the time.
 After the Revolution he and his family were living in poverty.